PewDiePie vs T-Series: Aftermath

-As of 17 July 2025, T-Series currently is the 2nd most subscribed YouTube channel with more than 304 million subscribers, being recently passed by MrBeast.
-Meanwhile, PewDiePie is currently the twelfth most subscribed YouTube channel with an estimated 110.8 million subscribers (Note: Subscriber count approximate, taken from Google Chrome.), having also been passed by Cocomelon, Sony Entertainment Television, Kids Diana Show, Like Nastya, Vlad and Niki, Zee Music Company, 김프로KIMPRO and WWE.

-On 5 August 2023, MrBeast posted on his Twitter page "I'm doing this for Pewdiepie", - while showing the subcounts between his channel and T-Series' channel.
+On 5 August 2023, MrBeast posted on his Twitter page "I'm doing this for Pewdiepie", - while comparing the subcounts between his channel and T-Series's channel.
 The Indian Express reported that this comment would renew "the battle for the most-subscribed YouTube channel".
-On 1 June 2024, MrBeast passed T-Series in subscribers.
+MrBeast surpassed T-Series in subscribers on 1 June 2024.
 MrBeast then posted his reaction on Twitter stating he "finally avenged Pewdiepie".

+As of 11 April 2026, T-Series is currently the second most subscribed YouTube channel, with more than 311 million subscribers, with MrBeast leading by a significant subscriber margin of over 160 million subscribers.
+Meanwhile, PewDiePie is currently the fourteenth most subscribed YouTube channel, with an estimated 109 million subscribers, as his subscriber count has been gradually declining in recent years.
+He is now semi-retired from YouTube, uploading significantly less compared to his daily uploads in the 2010s.